Skip to content

 • Facilitate groups of 8 to 12 in which participants help each other identify personal strengths, interests, social relationships, hopes for the future, and sources of well–being, as well as learn new knowledge and skills that can support their recovery journey

-• Support participants in finding community opportunities, resources, and destinations that match their own interests and hopes for the future
+• Support participants in finding community opportunities, resources, and options that match their own interests and hopes for the future

 • Support participants in becoming more comfortable with self-advocacy

-• Support participants in building personal skills and confidence through telling your own stories of recovering and moving forward in life
+• Support participants in building personal skills and confidence by sharing your own recovery story and how you have moved forward in life

 • Serve as a role model who shares personal strengths and skills as well as the message that recovery is possible

-• Provide individual meetings with participants to assist them in identifying their needs, preferences, and goals related to services
+• Facilitate individual meetings with participants to assist them in identifying their needs, preferences, and goals related to services

-• Provide recovery check-ups with individuals who have transitioned from the service setting into the community
+• Provide recovery check-ups for individuals who have transitioned from the service settings into the community

 • Connect participants to relevant community resources, which may include periodically accompanying them on first visits to new resources